alvinzhengq/BeatTheAI/README.md

 # Table of Contents:

-AI: Contains the AI and everything used to train it
+RCNN Model: Contains the AI and everything used to train it

 BeatTheAIBackend: Contains the flask server used to host the game, and all frontend elements